Humans as Occupational Beings 1 PG (8937.4)

 Therefore, except in the case of extenuating circumstances, 100% attendance at all face to face classes is expected.

-It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by telephone or email.
+It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by email.

 Required IT skills